vanikapatel97/todo-vuejs/README.md

 # ToDo Application
-ToDo application built using VueJS
+ToDo application built using VueJS.

+A live preview can be found [here](https://vanikapatel97.github.io/todo-vuejs/).

 ## Clone the repo
 ```